tizenorg/platform.upstream.nodejs/doc/api/process.markdown

 Send a signal to a process. `pid` is the process id and `signal` is the string describing the signal to send.
-Signal names are strings like 'SIGINT' or 'SIGUSR1'.
+Signal names are strings like 'SIGINT' or 'SIGHUP'.
 If omitted, the signal will be 'SIGTERM'.
-See kill(2) for more information.
+See [Signal Events](#process_signal_events) and kill(2) for more information.

+Will throw an error if target does not exist, and as a special case, a signal of `0` can be used to test for the existence of a process.

 Note that just because the name of this function is `process.kill`, it is really just a signal sender, like the `kill` system call.
 The signal sent